bschmalhofer/otobo-ideas/GPW_2022/talk.md

 - 2001: OTRS started by Martin Edenhofer
 - 2003: OTRS 1.0 released, OTRS GmbH founded
 - 2007: OTRS GmbH becomes the OTRS AG
-- 2011: Rother OSS GmbH founded by Stefan Rother, first employee of OTRS GmbH
+- 2011: Rother OSS founded by Stefan Rother, first employee of OTRS GmbH
 - 2017: OTRS 6.0 was released, the basis for OTOBO
 - 2018: Rebranding as _((OTRS)) Community Edition_ and _OTRS_

-- 2019: Rother OSS forks OTOBO from _((OTRS)) Community Edition_.
-Development by Stefan and Sven.
+- 2019: Rother OSS forks OTOBO from _((OTRS)) Community Edition_
 - 2020-01-30: OTOBO 10.0.0 Beta 1
 - 2020-07-13: OTOBO 10.0.1 with Docker support.
 First part of this talk.
 - 2022-03-02: OTOBO 10.1.1 with PSGI everywhere.
 Second part of this talk.